Linda The Writer

 A sample reading of the book is available on all of the websites, so even if you don’t buy my book, read the sample.
 I'd love any reviews or comments you might wish to add to their site.
 It will get other people to order it and buy it!

-If you want to buy either paperback or eBook, here are links to the websites below.
+If you want to buy either paperback or eBook, here are links to the websites below. (note: enter the author's name Linda Boltman in the search field and all of my eBooks will be listed).

 Barnes & Noble – offers Nook and paperback: